clearlydecoded/rest-messenger/README.md

 **Step 2**: Define a POJO you expect to receive as a message request.

-It must implement `com.clearlydecoded.messenger.Message` interface that be generically typed with the previously defined message response POJO class.
+It must implement the `com.clearlydecoded.messenger.Message` interface that be generically typed with the previously defined message response POJO class.
 In this case, `GreetMeMessageResponse`.

 For example: